KHP IDs firefighter struck by car while working crash - NewsBreak

 Aziz Nadim works as a bank teller in Gardner, Kansas.
 He is among approximately 750 refugees who came to Kansas City after United States forces left Afghanistan in 2021.
 Since the Taliban took power, Nadim is worried about the future of his friends and family — his fellow members of the Hazara ethic minority who have long been targets of violence.

-LAWRENCE, Kan.
-(AP) — KJ Adams scored in the paint, breaking a tie with under 12 seconds left and No. 2 Kansas held off No. 14 Iowa State 62-60 Saturday.
+LAWRENCE — KJ Adams scored in the paint, breaking a tie with under 12 seconds left and No. 2 Kansas held off No. 14 Iowa State 62-60 Saturday.
 Iowa State had a last shot to win, but Caleb Grill's 3-point attempt caromed off the rim at the buzzer.

-Houston, KU stay atop Top 25 while K-State drops to No. 13

-Houston and Kansas remain firmly atop The Associated Press men’s college basketball poll after a record weekend of Top 25 losses.
-Florida Atlantic took advantage of the chaos to crack the rankings for the first time in school history.
-Eleven ranked teams went down Saturday, tying a record that has stood for nearly 12 years, while UConn and Marquette lost Sunday to help give the AP poll one of its biggest shakeups in recent history.
-Clemson, Baylor and Rutgers joined FAU in entering the poll.
-That came at the expense of San Diego State, Duke, Wisconsin and Missouri.
+Kansas...

 No. 17 TCU snaps No. 11 Kansas State's 9-game winning streak